ardsh/slonik-trpc/README.md

   - [x] Automatic support for `AND`, `NOT`, `OR` in all the filters
   - [x] Ability to add [authorization filters](https://ardsh.github.io/slonik-trpc/docs/usage-main-features/authorization) based on user auth context.
 - [x] [Select the fields](https://ardsh.github.io/slonik-trpc/docs/usage-main-features/overfetching) you need, to avoid the overfetching problem.
   - [x] Fully type-safe, only selected fields are returned in the types.
+If no selects are specified, every field is returned.
 - [x] Runtime validation of input (completely safe against unsanitized inputs).
 - [x] Optional runtime validation of output (Your zod types can be executed against your result, including transforming the output fields easily with zod transformers).
 - [x] [Virtual field](https://ardsh.github.io/slonik-trpc/docs/usage-main-features/virtual-columns) declaration in typescript (fully type-safe + with async support).